Victoria Azarenka: 2020: First title since 2016, major final, top 20

-2021: Tournament withdrawals, late season resurgence, Indian Wells final
+2021: Indian Wells final

 In 2021, Azarenka first played at the Grampians Trophy, a tournament organised for players affected by the hard quarantine imposed upon those who travelled on flights that contained positive results for COVID-19.
 She defeated Yulia Putintseva in the second round.
 She withdrew prior to her match in the quarterfinals against Anett Kontaveit, citing a lower back injury.

 Azarenka disappointed at the Australian Open, losing in the first round to the unseeded Jessica Pegula.

 At Doha, Azarenka defeated Svetlana Kuznetsova and Laura Siegemund in straight sets, before facing Elina Svitolina in the quarterfinals.
 Azarenka was afflicted by a lower-back injury throughout the match.
 Despite this, Azarenka defeated Svitolina in straight sets.
 She withdrew before her match against eventual runner-up and world No. 16 Garbiñe Muguruza.
 She withdrew from Dubai, citing a back injury.

 Her next tournament was the Miami Open.
 In receipt of a second round bye, she received a walkover from Laura Siegemund into the third round.
 In the third round, Azarenka recorded a straight sets victory over Angelique Kerber, before falling to world no. 1 and eventual champion Ashleigh Barty in the fourth round in three sets.

 Azarenka started her clay season at Madrid, where she defeated Ekaterina Alexandrova.
 She then withdrew from her match against Jessica Pegula, citing a lower back injury.

 At the French Open, she reached the fourth round only for the fifth time in her career, defeating Svetlana Kuznetsova, Clara Tauson, and Madison Keys, before falling to eventual runner-up Anastasia Pavlyuchenkova in three sets.

 At the German Open, Azarenka reached the semifinals, defeating Andrea Petkovic, Angelique Kerber, and Jessica Pegula, before falling to the eventual champion, Liudmila Samsonova.
 Partnering compatriot Aryna Sabalenka, Azarenka won the doubles event at the same tournament, defeating the top seeded pair of Demi Schuurs and Nicole Melichar.
 At Bad Homburg, she defeated Yuliya Hatouka and Alizé Cornet, saving four match points in the process.
 She then withdrew from her match against Sara Sorribes Tormo, citing an abdominal injury.

 At Wimbledon, she defeated Kateryna Kozlova in the first round, before falling to Sorana Cîrstea, despite having a 3–1 lead in the third set.
 At the 2021 National Bank Open in Canada she reached her first Masters WTA 1000 quarterfinal for the season.
 Seeded 18th at the US Open, Azarenka swept aside Tereza Martincová (6–4, 6–0), then squeaked past Jasmine Paolini (6–3, 7–6) before falling to ninth seed Garbiñe Muguruza in three sets.

-At Indian Wells, she went one step further then in Canada, reaching the semifinals of the tournament for the fourth time in her career defeating again Jessica Pegula.
+At Indian Wells, she went one step further than in Canada, reaching the semifinals of the tournament for the fourth time in her career defeating again Jessica Pegula.
 In the semifinal she defeated Jeļena Ostapenko to reach her third Indian Wells final, which she lost to Paula Badosa.
 Only two women had won more matches in Indian Wells overall than her 33: Lindsay Davenport (47) and Maria Sharapova (38).